ingenious/async-methods/README.2.4.0.md

 Combines a map followed by a fiter using values returned from the map If the mapping function for an element returns false, then the element is excluded from the result

-*fn can be a normal function (synchronous operations) or an async function or generator (asynchronous operations).
+*fn can be a normal function (synchronous operations) or a generator (asynchronous operations).
 An ES6 Class (anon or named) can be used using syntax .mapFilter(methodName,class).*

 ####  mapFilter with function (synchronous step)